The Bank of Greece monitors developments in the financial system and identifies potential systemic risks.

 The Bank of Greece has adopted the European Banking Authority (EBA) guidelines in relation to the assessment of O-SIIs (EBA/GL/2014/10).
 These guidelines lay down harmonised criteria, indicators, scoring methodology and thresholds, towards achieving convergence of national O-SII identification procedures, thus ensuring comparability, clarity and transparency in the assessment of systemically important institutions at EU level.

-Since 1 January 2016, the Bank of Greece has been using the above methodology and has identified the following as O-SIIs: Alpha Bank S.A., Eurobank Ergasias S.A., National Bank of Greece S.A. and Piraeus Bank S.A.
+Since 1 January 2016, the Bank of Greece has been using the above methodology and has identified the following as O-SIIs at consolidated level: Alpha Service and Holdings S.A., Eurobank Ergasias Services and Holdings S.A., National Bank of Greece S.A. and Piraeus Financial Holdings S.A.

 3. Other measures